matiaspakua/matiaspakua/README.md

 - **O (CI/CD)**: Continuous Integration and Continuous Deployment (CI/CD) are represented by the arrows that connect the different phases (as a pipeline in Jenkins), emphasizing automated testing and deployment to streamline and optimize the development workflow.

 - **F (TDD)**: Test-Driven Development (TDD) follows, embodied by the red-green-refactor cycle.
-It underscores writing tests before code (or try it!!!), ensuring that every piece of code is functional and bug-free.
+It underscores writing tests, write code that pass the test and refactor (to avoid architecture erosion), ensuring that every piece of code is functional and bug-free and "clean code".

 - **T (Feedback Loops)**: Feedback loops are integral for iterative improvement.
 They ensure that feedback is promptly acted upon, enhancing software quality over time.